-- (a) a PDA development application under the Economic Development Act; and - (b) an SDA application under the State Development Act.
+- (a) a PDA development application under the Economic Development Act; and - (b) an SDA application under the State Development Act; and - (c) a change application, other than a minor change application.

 existing port limits, for a port, means the port's port limits, immediately before the commencement, under the Transport Infrastructure Act.